AI-Planning/fond-domains/README.md

 ## IPC-6 2008

-The following four domains from the [**2008 IPC-6 FOND track**](https://ipc08.icaps-conference.org/probabilistic/wiki/index.php/Results.html#Fully_Observable_Non-Deterministic_.28FOND.29_track) in the uncertainty part:
+The following four domains from the [**2008 IPC-6 FOND track**](https://ipc08.icaps-conference.org/probabilistic/wiki/index.php/Results.html#Fully_Observable_Non-Deterministic_.28FOND.29_track) in the [uncertainty part](https://ipc08.icaps-conference.org/probabilistic/wiki/):

 - `blocksworld` (all solvable)
 - `faults` (all solvable)
 - `first-responders`
 - `forest` (at least 48/66 proven unsolvable)

+These domains are already FOND ones, that is, they use the non-deterministic `oneof` construct.
+Not every problem has a strong-cyclic plan, some were proved unsolvable (see Table 1 in [2012 PRP paper](https://cdn.aaai.org/ojs/13520/13520-40-17038-1-2-20201228.pdf)).

+In addition, the following domains were crafted but not used in the final competition:

 - `rectangle-tireworld`: a variant of `triangle-tireworld` where the network is rectangular; nondeterministic by removing probabilities from the FOP version.
   - `rectangle-tireworld-noghost`: same but without the `ghostTeleport`  action.

-These domains are already FOND ones, that is, they use the non-deterministic `oneof` construct.
-Not every problem has a strong-cyclic plan, some were proved unsolvable (see Table 1 in [2012 PRP paper](https://cdn.aaai.org/ojs/13520/13520-40-17038-1-2-20201228.pdf)).
+- `tireworld`: adapted the IPC-5 (2006) probabilistic version by replacing probabilities with `oneof` non-determinism.
+Provided as an example before competition.

 A description of the above domains can be found in 2008 Bryce & Buffet's [International Planning Competition Uncertainty Part: Benchmarks and Results](https://ipc08.icaps-conference.org/probabilistic/wiki/images/0/03/Results.pdf) report.

 ## PRP (2012)

-The [2012 PRP paper](https://cdn.aaai.org/ojs/13520/13520-40-17038-1-2-20201228.pdf) used all the IPC-6 FOND track domains and probabilistic interesting ones, plus the following ones.
+The [2012 PRP paper](https://cdn.aaai.org/ojs/13520/13520-40-17038-1-2-20201228.pdf) used all the four final IPC-6 FOND track domains and probabilistic interesting ones, plus the following ones.

 First, the `blocksworld` and `forest` domains were extended as follows: